-Relate the basic concepts of the chosen theme with the applications on the research problem formulated.
-Start your research proposal literature review with the classic books, those that are a reference area of the research project, and funnel the information and results published in the form of articles in scientific journals.
+Relate the basic concepts of the chosen theme with the applications to the research problem formulated; explain how your proposed research contributes to a new understanding of the research problem.
+Start your research proposal literature review with the classic books, which are a reference area of the research project, and funnel the information and results into articles in scientific journals.
 When reading these scientific articles, try not only to stick to the results found but also to the research procedures.

-The methodology in research proposal is the essential part.
+The methodology in the research proposal is the essential part.
 In the "design and methods" section, all the procedures, materials, equipment, and methods necessary to test your hypotheses and reach your objectives should be listed.
-In experimental areas, this part of the research project usually follows the following script: the experimental area, experimental design, evaluated treatments, control of experimental conditions, analyzed variables and statistical analysis.
+In experimental areas, this part of the scholarly research paper usually follows the following script: the experimental area, experimental design, evaluated treatments, control of experimental conditions, analyzed variables, and statistical analysis.

-But how do you know if the "material and methods" parts of research proposal project are well written?
-Simple: hand over your research proposal template to someone outside your area and see if they would be able to do your research precisely the way you would.
-If he or she has doubts about accomplishing something, this means your project is probably not clear enough.
+But how do you know if the "material and methods" parts of the research proposal project are well written?
+Simple: hand over your research proposal template to someone outside your area and see if they can do your research precisely the way you would.
+If he or she has doubts about accomplishing something, your project is probably not clear enough.

-Now that we have discussed the research proposal timeline, let's move to another crucial point.
-The research grant proposal budget is nothing else than a more or less extensive summary in which we will make a list of the resources we need to develop the research proposal idea and include their economic cost.
+Now that we have discussed the research proposal timeline let's move to another crucial point.
+The research grant proposal budget is nothing more than a more or less extensive summary in which we will list the resources we need to develop the research proposal idea and include their economic cost.

-Regarding the format of a budget, each financing entity usually requires its own.
-The important thing is the spending chapters, and it is that practically all budgets will coincide in a series of chapters:
+Regarding the budget format, each financing entity usually requires its own.
+The important thing is the spending chapters and it is that practically all budgets will coincide in a series of chapters: